mysugr/StencilSwiftKit/Documentation/filters-strings.md

 Transforms an arbitrary string into a valid Swift identifier (using only valid characters for a Swift identifier as defined in the Swift language reference).
 It will apply the following rules:

-- Uppercase the first character.
+- ~~Uppercase the first character.~~ First character stays the same.
 - Prefix with an underscore if the first character is a number.
 - Replace invalid characters by an underscore (`_`).